qw0rd/firefly/DOCS.md

 The API also supports formatting user-defined types.

-Types which implement the member function `T::format(Formatter&) const` are eligible.
+Types which implement the member function `T::format(TypeFormatter&) const` are eligible.

 # Example